CatOfJupit3r/listore/README.md

-# Listore - listeners, which actually listen!
+# Lystore - listeners, which actually listen!

-Listore is a TypeScript-first library built for creating modular event emitters/listener pattern stores.
-Listore provides you with an easy way to create fully type-safe stores with a very slick
+Lystore is a TypeScript-first library built for creating modular event emitters/listener pattern stores.
+Lystore provides you with an easy way to create fully type-safe stores with a very slick

 # Usage

-There are 2 ways to use Listore, both provide the same results
+There are 2 ways to use Lystore, both provide the same results

 ## Same File Stores